 - Transfer to prepared pan and bake for 25-30 minutes, or until a toothpick comes out clean (28 min was perfect for me).
 If using bundt, allow cake to cool for about 3-5 minutes before inverting onto plate.
 Use a sharp knife to loosen from side if necessary.

-- Melt remaining ¼ cup chocolate chips and drizzle over top of cake.
+- Once the cake has cooled, melt remaining ¼ cup chocolate chips and drizzle over top of cake.

 Notes